Unrest

 The eviction of an imam in Salt sparks anger in the migrant community over homelessness.

-The eviction of a sub-Saharan imam and his family has sparked two days of clashes, which have resulted in at least six arrests.
+The eviction of the priest and his family sparked two days of clashes, which resulted in at least six arrests.

 LeapThe eviction of an imam and his family has inflamed the migrant community of Salt, which has long denounced housing racism and difficulties in accessing housing.
 The protests began Monday night spontaneously, without any prior communication or any organizing entity, and continued Tuesday night, in a second day of altercations and clashes that ended with at least six arrests.

 On the second, more heated night, around 100 people, mostly of migrant origin, young and hooded, lit bonfires in the middle of the streets of downtown Salt, around the town hall, and threw stones at the riot police line between 8:00 and 12:00.
-The Mossos d'Esquadra (Catalan police) have deployed public order reinforcements and activated ARRO units to contain the unrest.
-Police reinforcements remain active to prevent further incidents.
-The City Council has also met with the other imams in the town to act as intermediaries and help calm the situation.
+The Mossos d'Esquadra (Catalan police) deployed public order reinforcements and activated ARRO units to contain the unrest.
+Police reinforcements remain active to prevent further incidents, and the City Council has also met with the town's other imams to act as intermediaries and help calm the situation.

 Eviction and attempted occupation of the same apartment